 I think most people who get Searchie to create a hub will be fine with the Pro plan.
-You get 3 hubs, which means that you can have one for your business, one for development, and another perhaps for personal use.
+You get 3 hubs, meaning you can have one for your business, one for development, and another for personal use.

 You also get 3 times as much upload time.
 If you’re creating a new course with a lot of media you may bump into the limits once in a while.
 For coaches who record video calls with their clients or upload a webinar, the 15-hour limit may depend upon how many client meetings you have during a month.

-The good news is that you can use Tags on your videos and playlists to automatically control who in your audience gets to see them.
-Just upload the video, add the appropriate tag, and you're done with video management.
+The good news is that you can use Tags on your videos and playlists to control who in your audience gets to see them automatically.
+Just upload the video, add the appropriate tag, and you’re done with video management.

 That’s how the Media Automation available in the Searchie Pro plan can save you time and serve your clients.